lemunozm/message-io/README.md

 1. Add a new field in the `Transport` enum found in [`src/network.rs`] to register your new adapter.

 That's all!
-You can use your new transport in the `message-io` API like any other.
+You can use your new transport with the `message-io` API like any other.

 Oops, one step more, you can make a *Pull request* for everyone to use it :)

 ## Basic concepts
-The library has two main pieces:
+The library has two main modules:

 - **`EventQueue`**:
-Is a generic and synchronized queue where all the system events are sent.
+It is a generic and synchronized queue where all the network events, among others, are sent.
-The user must be read these events in its main thread in order to dispatch actions.
+The user must be read these events in order to dispatch actions.

 <p align="center">
   <img src="https://docs.google.com/drawings/d/e/2PACX-1vQr06OL40IWagXWHoyytUIlR1SHoahYE0Pkj6r0HmokaUMW4ojC5MV2OViFO9m-2jDqrDokPJ62oSzg/pub?w=837&h=313"/>
 </p>

 - **`Network`**:
-It is an abstraction layer of the transport protocols that works over non-blocking sockets.
+It is an abstraction layer of the transport protocols that works over *non-blocking* sockets.
 It allows to create/remove connections, send and receive messages (defined by the user).

-To manage the connections, the `Network` offers an *`Endpoint`* that is an unique identifier of the connection that can be used to remove, send or identify input messages.
+To manage the connections, the `Network` offers an *`Endpoint`* that is an unique identifier of the connection.
+It can be used send, remove, or identify received messages.
 It can be understood as the remitter/recipient of the message.

 <p align="center">